r4dixx/discord-quotebot/docs/README.md

 - Delete
    - `/delete` `last` to delete the last quote
    - `/delete` `item` `quote` to delete a specific quote

+## 🤴 Advanced usage

+### Cloud Firestore Dashboard

+Remember the dashboard?
+It's a great way to manage your database.
+You can find it [here](https://console.firebase.google.com/project/_/firestore/data/)<br /> and access it anytime you want.
+No need to touch this folder again!

+From there you can add, edit and delete entries very easily.
+You can even change creation dates.
+I wouldn't recommend editing IDs though.
+This might break your bot.

+Have fun 👋

 ## 👤 About the author